-This spicy tomato chickpea soup is super easy to make and consists of pantry staples.
-Inspired by Mexican tortilla soup, it features cumin, lime, and cilantro.
+This spicy chickpea tomato soup is super easy to make and consists of simple vegan pantry staples.
+Inspired by Mexican tortilla soup, it’s flavored with cumin, lime, and cilantro.

 Her intentions were good, of course, but most of the time, I just wanted to skip to the solid food.
-Some of her soups I genuinely loved (pea <3) while others, I couldn’t stand (sorry, borscht).
-So you see, after 20-something years, I was pretty sick of soup…
+While some of those soups I loved (i.e. pea soup), others I wasn’t crazy about (sorry, borscht).

 When I moved out and started cooking for myself, there was – understandably – no soup in sight.
 It wasn’t until years later that my childhood trauma subsided and I made a conscious decision to experiment with it on my own terms.
 These days, I’m happy to report it’s a regular part of my repertoire.

 This healthy Mexican-inspired soup has a classic mirepoix base (onion, carrots, celery) along with lots of garlic, ground cumin, and chili flakes.
-The broth is made of crushed tomatoes and veg stock, and chickpeas and potatoes thicken the soup and add texture.
+The broth is made of crushed tomatoes and veg stock.
+Chickpeas (a.k.a. garbanzo beans) and potatoes thicken the soup and add texture.
 It turns out tangy (thanks to tomatoes and lime), a bit spicy (from chili flakes), and fragrant with cumin and garlic.

 You can sprinkle them on your bowl to give this soup some textural contrast, or stir them into the pot and let them hang out for a while so they get soggy for a tortilla soup vibe.
 Both are equally delicious.
 For a speedier option, use store-bought tortilla chips (although they’ll be a lot saltier).